savage-teddy/top30/content/_index.md

 1. “Science doesn’t say anything.
 Scientists do.” -Frank Turek
 2. There’s a difference between Ontology, how things are, and Epistemology, where things came from.
 Science observes, tests, and repeats modern phenomena to prove Ontology.
 Saying that because things work a certain way today is the same way it always has or how it worked when everything first came into being are very shaky assumptions that have nothing to do with science.
 3. “Nonsense from the mouths of geniuses is still nonsense.” -John Lennox

+### Facts:
-Facts: 1.
-Not a single scientific claim discredits a properly understood biblical text.
+1. Not a single scientific claim discredits a properly understood biblical text.
 (See Contradictions)
 2. Having a college degree doesn’t make you incapable of being wrong.
 3. If Jesus claimed to be the God that created the universe, and rose from the dead to prove it, I’m more willing to trust His word on how it happened.

-#### Sources/Evidence:
+##### Sources/Evidence:
-1. I Don’t Have Enough Faith to be an Atheist by Frank Turek and Norm Geisler, Jesus Among Other Gods by Ravi Zacharias,
+1. I Don’t Have Enough Faith to be an Atheist by Frank Turek and Norm Geisler, Jesus Among Other Gods by Ravi Zacharias.

+##### Verses:
-2. Verses: 1 Corinthians 15:14-19: 1 Corinthians 1:18-23:
+1 Corinthians 15:14-19: 1 Corinthians 1:18-23:

 ---